 - Build a supportive network of like-minded students, mentors, faculty and staff members.

 - Enjoy close proximity to computer labs, Career Development Center, D.H.
-Hill Library, multimedia classrooms, Study Abroad Office, Carmichael Fitness Complex, Fountain Dining Hall, and the Talley Student Union.
+Hill Library, multimedia classrooms, Study Abroad Office, Carmichael Fitness Complex, and the Talley Student Union.

-- Have a dedicated Resident Advisor (RA) who is a current Engineering upper-class student, offers programming that complements and enhances the First Year Engineering experience.
+- Have a dedicated Resident Advisor (RA) who offers programming that complements and enhances the First Year Engineering experience.

-- Interact with Engineering Mentors (EMs) who serve as upper-class mentors and support the transition to university life and the College of Engineering.
+- Interact with Resident Mentors (RMs) who serve as upper-class mentors and support the transition to university life and the College of Engineering.